-With regard to the remaining construction project, in STB Finance Docket No. 33388 (Sub-No. 1), we served and published in the Federal Register (62 FR 37331) on July 11, 1997, a notice of exemption filed by CSX to construct a connection track between two Conrail lines comments by August 22, 1997, on whether the proposed construction projects meet the exemption criteria of 49 U.S.C.
+3 With regard to the remaining construction project at issue here, STB Finance Docket No. 33388 (Sub-No. 1), we served and published in the Federal Register (62 FR 37331) on July 11, 1997, a notice of exemption filed by CSX to construct a connection track between two Conrail lines crossing at Crestline, OH.
+By decision served September 18, 1997, the effective date of the notice of exemption in Sub-No. 1 was stayed by the Board's Chairman pending further agency action to allow completion of the environmental review process.

+whether the proposed construction projects would meet the exemptio criteria of 49 U.S.C.
 10502, and on any other non-environmental concerns regarding the connections.